-If you know when you go back to sixth form you’ll be busy with coursework and other projects, consider doing your UCAT in the summer holidays so you’re not worrying about combining it with school.
+You can sit the 2021 UCAT between July and September, giving you a pretty big window to choose your preferred date.
+The first thing you need to do is think about what else you have coming up this summer.
+For example, if you know when you go back to sixth form and become busy with coursework and other projects, consider doing your UCAT in the summer holidays so you’re not worrying about combining it with school.

 If you know you have a family holiday in July, don’t plan to do your UCAT a few days after you get home – you won’t want to be revising on holiday and you won’t want it hanging over your head either!

 The Medic Portal suggests you spend between 40 and 70 hours preparing for the UCAT – so you should also factor this into your planning.